 As the influence-peddling scandal unfolded, millions of people took to the streets to call for Park’s resignation and arrest.
 Park was suspended in December and Prime Minister Hwang Kyo-ahn has since served as interim leader.
 In upholding parliament’s decision to impeach her, the constitutional court said March 10 that Park abused her presidential powers for the personal gain of Choi.

 Choi is the daughter of a man who ran a little-known religious sect and founded an anti-communist group that Park helped run.
 The two women formed a friendship when Park became acting first lady for her father, Park Chung-hee, after her mother died during a botched assassination attempt on the dictator in 1974.
-Park has long been hounded by allegations that she allowed the Chois to take advantage of her high profile to extract money from businesses -- claims she denied in her media address.
+Park has long been hounded by allegations that she allowed the Chois to take advantage of her high profile to extract money from businesses -- claims she denied.

 The Reference Shelf

-- A QuickTake Q&A on the problems with South Korea’s family-run conglomerates.
+- A QuickTake explainer on the problems with South Korea’s family-run conglomerates.

 - An explainer on how the ties between Park and the Choi family began.

-- A list of ten South Korean figures considered potential presidential runners next year.
+- A list of 10 South Korean figures considered potential presidential runners next year.

 - A Time magazine story on Park’s life.